 Drone Regulations

-Drones provide a magical view of the world from above, yet the joys of flight must be coupled with adherence to both FAA and US Forest Service drone regulations related to Rollins Pass.
+Drones provide a magical view of the world from above, yet the joys of flight must be coupled with adherence to both FAA and US Forest Service drone regulations related to the Rollins Pass area.

 The Rollins Pass (Corona Pass) Road Status page as well as the Rollins Pass Maps page provide information on where motorized vehicles can and cannot drive on the pass and what current conditions look like.
 This page is similar: it provides information on flying drones on/near the Rollins Pass area in Colorado.
 While it may not be updated as often as the road status page, it does provide direct links to official content that are always up-to-date.
 Drones or unmanned aerial systems (UAS) provide a magical view of the world from above, yet the joys of flight and flying a drone need to be coupled with adherence to regulations set forth by both the US Forest Service (USFS) and the Federal Aviation Administration (FAA).
 The guidance provided below comes from multiple sources, including the USFS and the FAA and apply to all drones, regardless of size or weight, under 55 pounds.
 While thorough, this page is not meant to be comprehensive, and you should always consult all official sources before launching your drone anywhere in the United States.